 - Policy maximum: Depending on the plan you choose, you may have multiple choices for a policy maximum, or the maximum amount of money a plan will pay toward qualified expenses.
 These can range from $10,000 to $2 million.
 Higher policy maximums will generally result in higher premiums.

 - Deductible amounts: The deductible is the amount of money that you as the policyholder must pay out of pocket before the insurance policy begins to cover costs.
-Higher deductibles mean that you will have to pay more in the event of an emergency, but the initial policy will cost less.
+Higher deductibles mean that you'll have to pay more in the event of an emergency, but the initial policy will cost less.
 Lower deductible amounts are generally recommended, especially for shorter international trips.

 - Coverage of pre-existing conditions: The majority of travel insurance policies only cover illnesses and injuries that began after your policy effective date.
 There are some exceptions, however.
-Some plans will cover for the acute onset or worsening of pre-existing conditions, the most comprehensive of which is INF Elite.

-- Adventure sports coverage: If you plan to engage in adventurous activities on your trip, you may need additional coverage added to your travel insurance plan.
+- Adventure sports coverage: If you plan on adventurous activities on your trip, you may need additional coverage added to your travel insurance plan.
 If you plan to ski, snowboard, snorkel, whitewater raft, scuba or do any other activity where you have a higher risk of injury, you may need to add on an adventure sports rider, depending upon which plan you choose.
 This will also increase your premiums as you are engaging in more high-risk activities.